ieQu1/emqx-docs/en_US/durability/management.md

 The following REST API endpoints are available for managing and monitoring the built-in durable sessions:

 - `/ds/sites`: Lists known sites.
-- `/ds/sites/:site`: Provides information about a site (status, current EMQX node name managing the site, etc.).
+- `/ds/sites/:site`: Provides information about a site (status, name of EMQX node currently managing the site, etc.).
 - `/ds/storages`: Lists durable storage.
 - `/ds/storages/:ds`: Provides information about the durable storage and its shards.
 - `/ds/storages/:ds/replicas`: Lists or updates sites containing replicas of durable storage.